 Here you find a feature comparison with Pi-hole.

 Here you can find the eBlockerOS and a detailed instruction to build it yourself.

 The project is supported by donations and volunteer work.
 We are all professionally bound in other jobs and run the project part-time.
 There are no permanent employees, no office space and only low running costs for server operation and administration (bookkeeping, account management, etc.).
-We make the accruing costs transparent try to cover everything through donations.
+We make the running costs transparent and need to cover everything by donations.

 Your donation is used exclusively for the project and will not be used for any other purpose.
 We spend all donations very wisely and carefully.

 Ideally we want our donors to set the priorities and functions of further development themselves.
 We have various goals that are not necessarily interdependent.
 For example, we can license commercial parental controls when the donation goal is reached, but wait with certain feature implementations if there are not enough funds available.